JiaoBL1234/VRAI-Dataset/README.md

                       type_label: A dictionary to store the mapping from IDs to Vehicle Type Labels. bumper_label & wheel_label & sky_label & luggage_label: A dictionary to store the mapping from IDs to Vehicle Attributes.
                       keypoint_label: A dictionary to store the mapping from Image Names to Vehicle Discriminative Parts Bounding Boxes.
-### Validation set:
-    Image name: Random_string_Cams.jpg, such as 00AV11D2_C1.jpg, the 00AV11D2 is a random string and the C1 indicates image is captured by camera 1.
-    Annotation files: val_annotation.pkl
-                      val_im_names: The File Names of images in the Validation set.
-                      color_label: A dictionary to store the mapping from Image Names to Vehicle Color Labels.
-                      type_label: A dictionary to store the mapping from Image Names to Vehicle Type Labels. bumper_label & wheel_label & sky_label & luggage_label: A dictionary to store the mapping from Image Names to Vehicle Attributes.
-                      keypoint_label: A dictionary to store the mapping from Image Names to Vehicle Discriminative Parts Bounding Boxes.
-                      val_gallery_order: A list to store Image Names in gallery set.
-It also reflects the Serial Number of gallery images.
-                      val_query_order: A list to store Image Names in query set.
-It also reflects the Serial Number of query images.
 ### Testing set:
     Image name: Random_string_Cams.jpg such as 00AV11D2_C1.jpg, the 00AV11D2 is a random string and the C1 indicates this image is captured by camera 1.
     Annotation files: test_annotation.pkl